Inflation with $0 \leq c_{\rm s} \leq 1$: Introduction

 In this paper, we construct a simple inflationary model which provides transitions between a slow-roll k-inflation with $\cs$ of order unity and a ghost inflation with $\cs\simeq 0$.
 The two phases are smoothly unified by taking into account the higher derivative scordatura term, which arises from the EFT point of view and remedy the strong coupling and gradient instability.
-After setting up our model and notations in \S\ref{sec:model}, we investigate the transition from a slow-roll k-inflation to a ghost inflation and vice versa in \S\ref{sec:trans}.
-We then address in \S\ref{sec:PBHs} the (im)possibility of the formation of PBHs as dark matter and highlight the role of the scordatura term.
+After setting up our model and notations in \S\ref{sec:model}, we investigate the transition from a slow-roll k-inflation to a ghost inflation and vice versa in unitary gauge in \S\ref{sec:trans}.
+We then present our explicit single field inflationary model in \S\ref{sec:explicit-model} and study perturbations in \S\ref{sec:pert}.
+In \S\ref{sec:PBHs}, we address the (im)possibility of the formation of PBHs as dark matter and highlight the role of the scordatura term.
 We summarize the results in \S\ref{sec:sum}.